stockmind/gpd-pocket-ubuntu-respin/README.md

 \* Charging will not drain battery but won't charge device more than when connected to power

 \*\* Charging will be slow

+**Any kernel after 4.13-rc5 (From Hans de Goede repository) should be fine for full-speed charging!
+Mainline kernel 4.14 or later should be fine.**

 Ampere delivered may vary depending on the remaining battery charge.